 It is completely free to walk into the Houses of Parliament, also known as Westminster, and witness politicians staying late to debate various items on their agenda.
 Watch the government in action by listening in on these important and intense conversations.

 Are you looking for something spooky to do on a London night?
-Why not walk the trail where the infamous Jack the Ripper committed his five known murders while learning about his victims’ gruesome deaths?
+Night tours are great night activities.
+Why not do a walking tour in East London where the infamous Jack the Ripper committed his five known murders while learning about his victims’ gruesome deaths?

 Delve into different theories of possible suspects on this chilling tour that ends at the Ten Bells Pub, where many of Jack’s victims were last seen before their unfortunate demise.